An efficient monolithic solution scheme for FE$^2$ problems: Conclusions

 \section{Conclusions}

 The computational costs of FE\textsuperscript{2} simulations are generally very high.
 Currently this fact, and the lack of implementations in commercial FE software, often hinder their application in actual engineering problems.
 Hence, a monolithic solution strategy to FE\textsuperscript{2} problems has been outlined in the present contribution, which solves the macro- and the micro-scale problems in a common Newton-Raphson iteration loop.
 It was shown that the microscopic degrees of freedom can be removed from the global system of equations through static condensation, due to their weak coupling.
 The main idea behind the monolithic approach is to lower the number of costly microscopic iterations considerably and therefore the total computational effort.
-Moreover, it is noteworthy that the monolithic solution scheme proposed for FE\textsuperscript{2} simulations, can analogously be employed to avoid unnecessary Newton-Raphson iterations in the material routine of complex constitutive laws.

 The presented theory was implemented into Abaqus through the \texttt{UMAT} interface in a concise, flexible and fully parallelizable manner.
 The program has been successfully verified through many comparative calculations.